"What Can I Do with a Degree in Classics? "

 What Latin class should you take?

-We offer a placement test every August for students who have taken Latin in high school.
+We offer a placement test every Summer for students who have taken Latin in high school.
 Contact Dr. Sypniewski for more information.

 Can I double-major in Classical Studies and something else?